tvanslyke/avr-coro/README.md

 ## Static Library `libtimcoro.a`
-The provided `libtimcoro.a` is compiled from `Coroutine.cpp` using `avr-g++-8` with optimization level `-O2` and no debug information (but with assertions enabled).
+The provided `libtimcoro.a` under `release/` is compiled from `Coroutine.cpp` using `avr-g++-8` with optimization level `-O2` and no debug information (but with assertions enabled).
 This library can be linked with in place of adding `Coroutine.cpp` to your build.
 To build `libtimcoro.a` with different compilers/parameters, `src/Makefile` should be modified as needed.

 ## Headers
 The `Coroutine.h` header declares the types and functions provided by the library.
 The `assert.h` and `type_traits.h` headers are private to the library but are included by `Coroutine.h`.